Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ```
 {#-
-  This file is vendored from Furo by Pradyun Gedam, used under the MIT license.
+  This file is vendored from Furo (created by Pradyun Gedam) and used under the MIT license.

   When adding custom Qiskit code, surround it with `QISKIT CHANGE: start` and
   `QISKIT CHANGE: end` Jinja-style comments.